ausrussell/homepage/README.md

 Built with React with some GSAP animation

-An imaginary child of Materials Design and Pierre Bonnard.
+An imaginary child of Material Design and Pierre Bonnard.